bear-metal/rails_routes_analyzer/README.md

 [![Build Status](https://travis-ci.org/bear-metal/rails_route_analyzer.svg)](https://travis-ci.org/bear-metal/rails_route_analyzer)

 This gem adds rake tasks to detect extraneous routes and unreachable controller actions Ruby on Rails applications.
-It tries to provide suggestions on how to change routes.rb to avoid defining dead routes and is also able to generate an annotated version of a route file with suggestions for each line added as comments.
+It's also able to provide suggestions on how to change routes.rb to avoid defining dead routes and can generate an annotated version of a route file with suggestions for each line added as comments.

 ## Installation